New England Events — June 2014

 Laconia, New Hampshire

-The longest continuously running Hot Air Balloon Festival in New England features over 20 hot air balloons.
+The longest continuously running Hot Air Balloon Festival in New England features more than 20 hot air balloons.
 Balloon rides will be available to purchase prior to and during the event.
-The event features continuous music and entertainment for all ages, and over 60 craft artisans and commercial vendors.
+The event features continuous music and entertainment for all ages, and more than 60 craft artisans and commercial vendors.
 Children’s activities include train rides, a bungee jump, an inflatable climbing wall, slide and tunnel, craft activities and face painting.
 And of course there will be festival food, a beer and wine garden and more surprises!

 June 14-28, 2014